 Step 2: Configure your Google Script

-- Go to script.google.com and choose File->Make a Copy to copy that script into your Google Drive.
-Put the Twitter Consumer key and Secret in line # 24 and 26.
+- Click here to copy the Twitter RSS script into your Google Drive.
+Put the Twitter Consumer key and Secret in line # 28 and 30.

 - Go to File -> Manage Version and choose Save new version.

 - Go to Publish -> Deploy as Web App and choose Anyone, even anonymous under Who has Access.
 Click the Deploy button.